balder-dev/balder/doc/source/basics/balderhub.rst

 .. note::
     The main navigation web page for BalderHub projects is currently under development, but will be released shortly.

 Balder' grand vision is to create a open-source, share place for testing-projects.
-We call them ``BalderHub`` packages.
+We call them **BalderHub** packages.
 These packages are normal python packages.
 You can easily install them like normal python package and simply include them into your specific project.
 That allows you to reuse scenario and feature implementation by your own.
 You only have to provide your custom implementation that really depends on your device, but not the general test logic.

-Along the way these ``BalderHub`` packages provide some common implementation too, so you only need to implement your application specific code, but you can reuse different test devices.
+Along the way these ``balderhub-*`` packages provide some common implementation too, so you only need to implement your application specific code, but you can reuse different test devices.
 The idea is that you can access a wide range of different tests where a lot of clever minds has already think about.
 You simply have to inherit from their scenarios, add the specific setup-device feature code for your device and go for it.
 Different mock functions, helper devices or